What is Student Council?

 When does it take place?

 Student Council takes place six times a year (and currently operating on a virtual basis via zoom).
-All meetings take place from 5.15 pm on a Thursday and each meeting lasts for around 90 minutes, with the first meeting of the year taking place on 29 October 2020.
+All meetings take place from 5.15 pm on a Thursday and each meeting lasts for around 90 minutes.
+November's meeting is the second meeting of the year and will take place at 5.15pm on 26 November.
 Click here for a list of times, dates, and locations for this year’s Student Council meetings.

 How can I take part?

 Council is open to all students and all attendees can voice their opinions on the motions.
 However, to vote, you need to have a formal voting place.
-If you don’t currently have a voting space (These voting spaces are usually reserved for NUSU Officers or those elected by the relevant executive committees, for example, Societies Exec and Education Exec.) and would like to attend the meeting on 29 October please email firstname.lastname@example.org.
+If you don’t currently have a voting space (These voting spaces are usually reserved for NUSU Officers or those elected by the relevant executive committees, for example, Societies Exec and Education Exec.) then please e:mail here to receive the Zoom joining details by 5pm on Wednesday 25 November.

 How can I gain a voting place?